History of the Association

 The MADV has striven successfully for the formation of a specialist register to safeguard the quality of dermatological care and endorses strongly the concept of compulsory continuing medical education.

-Dr Joseph Pace was the first Board Director from Malta of the European Academy of Dermatology and Venereology (EADV) and was succeeded by Dr Lawrence Scerri, Dr Michael Boffa and Dr Eileen Borg.
+Dr Joseph Pace was the first Board Director from Malta of the European Academy of Dermatology and Venereology (EADV) and was succeeded by Dr Lawrence Scerri, Dr Michael Boffa, Dr Eileen Borg and Dr. Liam Mercieca.
 MADV successfully hosted the first-ever EADV Spring Symposium (2004), IUSTI Europe Congress (2014) and Dowling Club Visits (1998 & 2018).
 Maltese doctors’ involvement in EADV remains a strong one given our size, and MADV members have held positions of Secretary-General and various committee chairmanships within EADV.
 Papers have been presented at EADV academic meetings and members have benefited from the various postgraduate courses run by EADV.

-Dermfest is the MADV’s annual academic event held in autumn each year.
+For many years, Dermfest has been the MADV’s annual academic event held in autumn each year.
 Overseas colleagues are regularly invited to participate and the meeting has gone from strength to strength.
-The 2018 meeting will inaugurate a new session for patients’ associations with the welcome participation of the foreign invited guests.
+The 2018 meeting inaugurated a new session for patients’ associations with the welcome participation of the foreign invited guests.